 - Some will still feel the impact into 2021, with many non-essential categories not expected to fully recover until the end of 2021 to early 2022.

-- Re:signal view: this reflects what we’ve been seeing in our ecommerce SEO report, with the biggest winners including Amazon, Argos, Ebay, Wayfair, Etsy, ASOS, Next, Boots, Game, Wickes.
+- Re:signal view: this reflects what we’ve been seeing in our ecommerce SEO report, with the biggest winners including Amazon, Argos, eBay, Wayfair, Etsy, ASOS, Next, Boots, Game, Wickes.
 Where an increase in demand will have positively impacted organic visibility.
-Whereas some of the non-essential categories and brands have dropped in performance.
+Whereas some non-essential categories and brands have dropped in performance.

 - Many people have more disposable income, certainly without commuting, spending money on food-to-items / eating out, travel.
 Therefore over the last 3 months would have spent more in the retail sector.
 But with unemployment rising, will that come to the end?